Invitation to Play

 With regard to awakening to our essential nature, enlightenment means that we (as a perspective of Consciousness, in Consciousness–not a “person’) cross the stage from where we believe that we are who we “think” we are, to knowing recognition of That which we actually “are.”
 On the one side of the stage, we are living from the conceptual version of ourselves (name and form); and at the other side, we realize that our true essence is the formless No-Thing (Consciousness) in which the world and everything within it appears.
 The Truth of our Being is referred to in the following quote from the Bhagavad Gita:

-When this is lived on an interpersonal level, the quality of our relationships improves dramatically; for such means that we are seeing the world and everyone within it from a perspective that is beyond the definitions related to our personal mask.
+When this is lived on an interpersonal level, the quality of our relationships improves dramatically; it means that we’re seeing the world and everyone within it from a perspective that’s beyond the definitions related to our personal mask.
 In other words, the “guy” or “girl” down the street is no longer viewed as just a guy or girl.
-We, thus, see them as expressions of the very same fullness–the ONE–that shines through us.
+We, thus, see them as expressions of the same fullness–the ONE–that shines through us.
 When this occurs on a much broader scale amongst nations, there will be peace on Earth.
 Is that not reason enough to awaken to true Self?

 Note: This post is dedicated to Troy Headrick and “others” like him, who serve the best interests of humanity, instead of the self-serving interests related to the false self.